 Non-rated issues with solid credit qualities also figure into the investment mix.
 While most of our holdings have been evaluated by a Nationally Recognized Statistical Rating Organization ( an “NRSRO”) such as S&P Global Ratings, Moody’s Investors Service, or Fitch Ratings, our portfolio managers have enhanced yield over the years by investing with unrated but creditworthy issuers who intentionally forgo the time and expense of obtaining a published rating.

-2 For our limited term funds, the purchase of below-investment-grade issues is limited to 5% of fund assets.
-The restriction is applied at time of purchase and includes unrated securities that are rated internally by OppenheimerFunds, Inc. Market fluctuations or credit rating changes may cause a fund’s holdings of below-investment-grade securities to exceed this restriction.
-Your financial advisor can provide more information about the limited term and AMT-free muni funds that generate income exempt from state and local income taxes.
+- ^The restriction is applied at time of purchase and includes unrated securities that are rated internally by OppenheimerFunds, Inc. Market fluctuations or credit rating changes may cause a fund’s holdings of below-investment-grade securities to exceed this restriction.

-Below-investment grade (“high yield” or “junk”) bonds are more at risk of default and are subject to liquidity risk.
+Below-investment-grade (“high yield” or “junk”) bonds are more at risk of default and are subject to liquidity risk.
 Under certain market conditions, some unrated securities may trade less actively than rated securities.
 Our funds can have a relatively high portion of their portfolio holdings in particular segments of the municipal securities market, such as tobacco bonds or real-estate-related securities.
 They may also invest substantially in municipal securities within a single state or related to similar type projects, which can increase volatility and exposure to regional issues.
-Funds may also invest substantially in Puerto Rico and other U.S. territories, commonwealths and possessions, and could be exposed to their local political and economic conditions.
-Diversification does not guarantee profit or protect against loss.
+Funds may also invest substantially in Puerto Rico and other U.S. territories and possessions, and could be exposed to their local political and economic conditions.